dmorse/pscfpp/README.md

-   - The current version enables simulations of mixtures containing both linear and acyclic branched block polymers, while the Fortran PSCF program allowed only linear polymers.
+   - The current version enables simulations of mixtures containing both linear and acyclic branched block polymers, while the Fortran PSCF program only allowed linear polymers.

    - The current version enables use of a graphics processing unit (GPU) to dramatically accelerate some applications.

-   - PSCF can now perform FTS calculations that rely on the PSA.
-A variety of MC and BD sampling algorithms have been implemented.
+   - PSCF can perform stochastic PS-FTS calculations in addition to SCFT.

-The most important capability of the Fortran PSCF program that has not been ported to the current version is the ability to perform generalized random-phase approximation (RPA) calculations for periodic ordered phases to characterize composition fluctuations and limit of stability for such phases.
+The most important capability of the Fortran PSCF program that has not been ported to the current version is the ability to perform generalized random-phase approximation (RPA) calculations for periodic ordered phases to characterize composition fluctuations and SCFT limits of stability for such phases.

 ## Programs

-PSCF currently contains three programs:
+PSCF currently provides three executable programs:

-   - **pscf_1d** : The program pscf_1d is is designed to perform SCFT
+   - **pscf_1d** : The pscf_1d program is is designed to perform SCFT
      calculations for one-dimensional (1d) problems in Cartesian, cylindrical or spherical coordinates.
 A finite difference method is used to solve the underlying partial differential equation, known